-Many people consider return on investment (ROI) to be a significant factor when deciding to invest in information technology (IT).
+Many people consider the return on investment (ROI) to be a significant factor when deciding to invest in information technology (IT).
 When asked how they will receive a return on that investment, they generally focus on some kind of cost reduction.
 They rarely consider the strategic advantages they might gain.
 Such advantages can drive revenues, improve customer loyalty, expand product lines, or otherwise increase the top-line gross profit.

-The most obvious ways to invest in IT ultimately center on data: data capture, data analytics, data-driven communication, etc. The amount of data available and the number of options you can focus on can be overwhelming.
+The most obvious ways to invest in IT support ultimately center on data: data capture, data analytics, data-driven communication, etc. The amount of data available and the number of options you can focus on can be overwhelming.
 Depending upon your company’s operational maturity, you may or may not have a clear direction for finding value from a data management investment.